maria/hubot-scripts-deploy/README.md

     ```

      For a better understanding & examples, please check [data_example](data_example/) files.
 The [data_example/jenkins_deploy.json](data_example/jenkins_deploy.json) file
-     describes a mapping between CI jobs and deploy commands, which defined in the [jenkins/deploy.coffee](src/scripts/jenkins/deploy.coffee) script.
+     describes a mapping between CI jobs and Hubot deploy commands, which are coded in the [jenkins/deploy.coffee](src/scripts/jenkins/deploy.coffee) script.

-     !*Disclaimer*: The split of the codebase and data for the Jenkins deploy and test commands, it's strictly made for a better scope separation.
+     !*Disclaimer*: The codebase and data are split for the each command type / script, to enable a better scope separation.

-    - Create a `config.coffee` file like [config.coffee.example](config.coffee.example) and add the needed settings like:
+    - Create a `config.coffee` file like [config.coffee.example](config.coffee.example) and add the needed settings:
       - *JENKINS_URL* - the URL of your Jenkins master instance, with port and user & password (if set).
 Keep in mind that the URL must be
         accessible from the server on which you run your Hubot instance.
       - *JENKINS_DEPLOY_DATA_FILE_PATH* - the absolute path to the JSON file created for the mapping of the deploy commands.